Calephelis

-Calephelis is a genus of butterflies in the family Riodinidae.
-They are resident in the Americas.
-There are 43 species in the Neotropical realm and 11 species in the Nearctic.
+Calephelis is a genus of butterflies that belongs to the family Riodinidae.
+They are resident in the Americas, with 43 species in the Neotropical regions and 11 species in the Nearctic.

 Larva host plants

-Species of Calephelis feed on Asteraceae, Ranunculaceae, Euphorbiaceae and Bromeliaceae.
-Recorded larval host plants are in the genera Packera, Parthenium, Mikania, Cirsium, Baccharis, Clematis, Encelia, Eupatorium, Ageratina, Bebbia, Acalypha, Bromelia, Chromolaena, Calea, Fleischmannia and Verbesina.
+Species of Calephelis feed on the Asteraceae, Ranunculaceae, Euphorbiaceae, and Bromeliaceae.
+Recorded larval host plants are in the genera Packera, Parthenium, Mikania, Cirsium, Baccharis, Clematis, Encelia, Eupatorium, Ageratina, Bebbia, Acalypha, Bromelia, Chromolaena, Calea, Fleischmannia, and Verbesina.